-As a result of the Covid-19 pandemic, schools have had to adapt to a great deal of change in a very short space of time.
-School staff have had to be flexible amid a lot of uncertainty, and it has been an incredibly challenging time, both professionally and personally.
+As a result of the Covid-19 pandemic, schools had to adapt to a great deal of change in a very short space of time.
+School staff had to be flexible amid a lot of uncertainty, and it was an incredibly challenging time, both professionally and personally.

-Here one primary school teacher shares the lessons her and her school have learnt in lockdown, and explains how their learnings are informing their approach to the new academic year.
+Here, one primary school teacher shares the lessons her and her school learnt in lockdown, and explains how their learnings informed their approach to the new academic year.

 As we reflect on another school year blighted by the pandemic, we as a school staff have been asking ourselves what were the real lessons learnt in lockdown?